ytyulkinaxway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_yaml_schema.md

 "linkTitle": "YAML Schema",
 "weight":"80",
 "date": "2020-09-25",
-"description": "This page list all valid syntax and data structures for YAML configuration files" }
+"description": "List of all valid syntax and data structures for YAML configuration files."
+}

 {{% alert title="Warning" color="warning" %}}YAML entity store files do not support YAML anchors.{{% /alert %}}

 ## Versioning

-The schema version of YAML Entity Store is the major version (M) of the jar file located in `%VINST%/apigateway/system/lib/plugins/yaml-entity-store-M.m.p.jar`.
+The schema version of YAML Entity Store is the major version (M) of the jar file, located in `%VINST%/apigateway/system/lib/plugins/yaml-entity-store-M.m.p.jar`.
 You can also find the version in your YAML configuration files in `META-INF/_version.yaml`.

 The major version is defined following [Semantic Versioning 2.0.0](https://semver.org/) specification.

-When upgrading your configuration switching from a schema to another is transparent for you, it is part of the regular upgrade process.

 ## Conventions